-Levorphanol is not recommended in children under the age of 18 years as the safety and efficacy of the drug in this population has not been established.
+Levorphanol Tartrate Tablets are not recommended in children under the age of 18 years as the safety and efficacy of the drug in this population has not been established.

 Drugs of this type are expected to produce a cluster of typical opioid effects in addition to analgesia, consisting of nausea, vomiting, altered mood and mentation, pruritus, flushing, difficulties in urination, constipation, and biliary spasm.
 The frequency and intensity of these effects appears to be dose related.
 Although listed as adverse events these are expected pharmacologic actions of these drugs and should be interpreted as such by the clinician.

 The following adverse events have been reported with the use of Levorphanol Tartrate Tablets: Body as a Whole: abdominal pain, dry mouth, sweating